(for veterinary information only)

 HOW THIS MEDICATION IS USED

 Omeprazole is used in the treatment of stomach ulcers or in the prevention of stomach ulcers.
 Relatedly, omeprazole is commonly used as part of "triple therapy" against the ulcer-causing stomach bacteria known as Helicobacter.
 Omeprazole is generally used once a day though it can take 3-5 days to achieve maximum effect.
+Omeprazole is best given on an empty stomach before the first meal of the day but may be given with food if necessary.

 Increases in liver enzymes may be induced by the use of omeprazole.
 This is not harmful but should be recognized as an omeprazole reaction should it be seen on a blood test.